anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There is Still No Data Suggesting Governments Can Stop the Spread of Covid-19.md

 ![Collier, FL vs Imperial County, CA](https://pbs.twimg.com/media/EtWicZrVgAMRrTI?format=jpg&name=4096x4096)

-Based on everything we're supposed to believe about the virus, there is no explanation for the fact that Collier County is outperforming Imperial County, and by a long shot.

 We can even take a look at counties within the same state&mdash;removing the climate/seasonality discrepancy&mdash;to see whether or not mask mandates have had any noticeable impact on cases.
 Let's compare Collier County, FL with its neighbor Charlotte County, which has had a mask mandate since late July.

 ![Collier, FL vs Charlotte, FL](https://pbs.twimg.com/media/EtaYwP-UcAACDpW?format=jpg&name=4096x4096)